cybercongress/go-cyber/docs/run_validator.md

 ```

 **<your_key_name>** is any name you pick to represent this key pair.
-You have to refer to this parameter <your_key_name> later, when you use the keys to sign transactions.
+You have to refer to this parameter <your_key_name> later when you use the keys to sign transactions.
 It will ask you to enter your password twice to encrypt the key.
 You will also need to enter your password when you use your key to sign any transaction.